-As of December 31, 2008, we held five U.S. patents and have patent applications pending from the U.S. Patent and Trademark Office.
+As of December 31, 2009, we held five U.S. patents and have patent applications pending from the U.S. Patent and Trademark Office.
 Many of our patents and patent applications cover methods and composition for reducing toxicity and enhancing chemotherapeutic drugs by co-administering a polysaccharide with a chemotherapeutic agent.
 We have corresponding patent applications pending in Europe, Canada, Israel, Brazil, Japan, China and Australia.
 Additionally, we have patent applications in other areas to utilize our carbohydrate-based compounds to treat disease other than cancer.
+See "Risk Factors - Risks Related to the Drug Development Industry - Our competitive position depends on protection of our intellectual property.